 Eric Barkin of CRM magazine shares how predictive analytics may aid CRM objectives such as customer retention, improved CRM software ROI and more.
 Go To ...

 Today your CRM software most likely delivers the same value to your customer whether it is the first, 101st or 1,000,001st transaction.
 Analytics can fix that.
 Go To ...

 What businesses are looking for to improve customer processes is more intelligence, especially intelligence in understanding the customer's intent.
 Go To ...

 Thought leader Pombriant explains how with analytics you can delve into data to ask questions of the why and why not and learn how things really get interesting.
 Go To ...

 CRM Analytics Facts & Figures

-According to Gartner's 2012 Business Intelligence (BI) Magic Quadrant report, the BI market will grow at a compound rate of 8.1% annually until 2015.
+According to Gartner's Business Intelligence Magic Quadrant, the BI market is growing at a compound rate of 8.1% annually.

-Gartner predictions for 2012 highlight that by 2015, more than 85% of Fortune 500 companies will have failed to effectively exploit Big Data to achieve competitive advantage.
+Gartner predicts that by 2015, more than 85% of Fortune 500 companies will have failed to effectively exploit Big Data to achieve competitive advantage.

 Aberdeen Group reports that best-in-class BI adopters are 2.3-times more likely than other companies to use SaaS BI tools.
-Similarly, IDC forecasts that the business analytics software as a service (SaaS) market will grow more than three times as fast as the total business analytics software market through 2013.
+Similarly, IDC forecasts that the business analytics software as a service (SaaS) market will grow more than three times as fast as the total business analytics software market.